model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

 The `#[modifies(when = CONDITION, targets = { MODIFIES_RANGE, ... })]` consists
-of a `CONDITION` and zero or more, comma separated `MODIFIES_RANGE`s which are essentially an lvalue.
+of a `CONDITION` and zero or more, comma separated `MODIFIES_RANGE`s which are essentially a place expression.

+Place expressions describe a position in the abstract program memory.
+You may think of it as what goes to the left of an assignment.
+They compose of the name of one function argument (or static variable) and zero or more projections (dereference `*`, field access `.x` and slice indexing `[1]`[^slice-exprs]).

 If no `when` is provided the condition defaults to `true`, meaning the modifies ranges apply to all invocations of the function.
 If `targets` is omitted it defaults to `{}`, e.g. an empty set of targets meaning under this condition the function modifies no mutable memory.

-Lvalues are simple expressions permissible on the left hand side of an assignment.
-They compose of the name of one function argument (or static variable) and zero or more projections (dereference `*`, field access `.x`, slice indexing `[1]`[^slice-exprs]).

-[^slice-exprs]: Slice indices can be lvalues referencing function arguments,
+[^slice-exprs]: Slice indices can be place expressions referencing function
-    constants and integer arithmetic expressions.
-Take for example this vector function (lvalues simplified vs. actual implementation in `std`):
+    arguments, constants and integer arithmetic expressions.
+Take for example this vector function (places simplified vs. actual implementation in `std`):

     ```rs
     impl<T> Vec<T> {